By Dennis Rainey

 Listen to his answers.
 What is he saying?
 Not saying?
 Ask God to help you communicate love, patience and romance in your husband’s language.
 Pull out your calendar and start by marking down some dates and experiences when you can clearly speak his love language.

-3. He wants to be desired by his wife.
+3. Remember that your husband wants to be desired by his wife.

 So when was the last time you flirted with your husband?
 Locked your eyes on him, took his face in your hands, and planted one on him?
 Really turned it on?
 Or have you forgotten how to flirt?